chazi13/cari-kos/README.md

-# KitaKost - Kost untuk Kita-kita
+# KostKita - Kost untuk Kita-kita

 ## Important

 This project is still on very early development stage.
 If you want to use for production, use it with your own risk.
 More feature coming soon.

-## KitaKost
+## KostKita

-kitakost is an application that is useful for finding good and affordable boarding house
+KostKita is an application that is useful for finding good and affordable boarding house

 ## Screenshots